Need Assistance? 01384 442752 (UK)

 Duration (approx) 100 hours

-This is a useful course for anyone working in or interested in areas related to health or psychology.
+This is a useful course for anyone working in or interested in areas related to health, brain/body interaction or psychology.
+It will mainly appeal to people working in:

 It's easy to enrol...